 My wife, Nora, is more or less a full-time worker in the summer months.
 My oldest son, Dominic, who is a student, has become the unofficial “chief mechanic.”
 He is a real bike fan and is great at keeping the bikes in 100% top condition.
 My youngest son, Brian, who just turned 15, has been less involved up until now, but I’m sure that that will change over the coming seasons.

 What type of tours do you offer?
 How many do you have?

 We currently offer multiple bike tours, with two available through biketoursblog.wpengine.com.
 We also have a leisurely “Yeats Country” tour in the pipeline.

 What do you look for when researching and creating tour routes?

 I had a pretty clear idea from the start what sights and attractions I wanted to include, so after that the main focus was the safety of the routes.
 I also wanted to include as many of the historic sites in the area as possible.
-There is a wealth of stone-age, bronze age, and early-Christian monuments around Donegal and obviously many people would want to visit these.
-Then of course I had to try to work all this in with a route that balanced the amount of daily cycling and still ended up in a town or village with good accommodation and nightly entertainment.
+There is a wealth of stone-age, bronze age, and early-Christian monuments around Donegal and many people want to visit these.
+Then, of course, I had to try to work all this in with a route that balanced the amount of daily cycling and still ended up in a town or village with good accommodation and nightly entertainment.